Nutter Butter Acorns

 • Place the remaining chocolate chips in a microwave safe bowl.
 Microwave for 30 seconds, remove and stir until smooth.
 If they need to be microwaved longer, microwave in 15 second increments stirring in between.

-• Spread the flat side of each kiss with a small amount of chocolate and attach to a cookie.
+• Spread the flat side of each Kiss with a small amount of chocolate and attach to a cookie.
 You can also carefully dip the bottom of the kiss in the melted chocolate if you prefer.

 • Dip the bottom of a reserved chocolate chip in melted chocolate and place on the opposite side of the cookie as a stem.

 • Place on waxed or parchment lined baking sheets and let sit until set.
-Store in an airtight container.

 Nutrition